 Princess Elizabeth Playground

-We have visited the upgraded Princess Elizabeth Playground a few times now since it re-opened in August 2014, and we can easily say it deserves a place in our top parks and playgrounds list.
+We have visited the upgraded Princess Elizabeth Playground a few times now, and we can easily say it deserves a place in our top parks and playgrounds list.

 This is a modern playspace combining active, sensory and nature play opportunities.
 The Adelaide City Council hope the playground will become a place for children to learn and have fun, be challenged and explore, make up an adventure and engage the senses in a natural and beautiful landscape setting.
 The re-design of this all ages, multi-activity playground involved consultation with local playground experts – the children from the nearby Sturt Street Primary School.